-Olympic athletes are taxed on their medals & cash earnings from the Rio games.
+Did you know that olympic athletes are taxed on their medals & cash earnings from the Rio games?

 Although the summer Olympics have come to a close, the athletes who participated will be dealing with the emotional and financial after effects for months to come.
 USA Today recently posted an article that not only discussed the amount of money Olympic athletes were paid for their medals, but also the amount of taxes each athlete would owe due to winning those medals.
 What kind of impact will those earnings, and subsequent taxes, have on the athletes’ estate planning needs?
 Honestly, unless each athlete had the sort of success that Michael Phelps had while in Rio, not much.